lindenb/jvarkit/docs/VcfIn.md

 ## Description

-Only prints variants that are contained/not contained into another VCF.
+Only prints variants that are contained/not contained into another VCF

+## Keywords

+ * vcf
+ * compare

 ## Compilation